 The complexity of a tax home determination is mind boggling.
 However, it is the litmus test of the taxability of tax free reimbursement payments.

 The confusion is exacerbated by agencies, recruiters and executives who only know part of the rules.
 Like a patient that knows enough about a diagnosis to be dangerous, players in the healthcare staffing industry are just as suspicious.
 Unfortunately, the same applies to many tax professionals who stumble over the rules with equal blindness.

-So this article does not become a dissertation, the following discussion will just address the foundation of a tax home.
+The following discussion will just address the foundation of a tax home.
 There is no one thing that settles the issue.
-Just like the ACLS algorithm, the determination of tax home goes through many decision points governed by unique facts and circumstances.
-With later articles we explore other limitations and definitions that come into play.
+Just like the ACLS algorithm.
+The determination of tax home goes through many decision points governed by unique facts and circumstances.

 Starting point: A tax home and a permanent residence are NOT the same thing!

 What?
 What do you mean?
 All the agencies want to know where my permanent residence is?